 He prays for power and strength.
 There is a big job ahead, and it will require everything the people have…and in fact it will require more than the people have.
 So Paul prays for strength and power.

-Now the funny thing about strength and power…when you think of that, if you’re anything like me, you may well think of something awful.
+Now the funny thing about the words “strength and power”…when you think of those words, if you’re anything like me, you may think of something awful.
 Do you?
-Maybe it’s an indication of our general outlook on the world…maybe its cynicism that has taken over my mind…but when I think of strength and power, I think of how often those with it…lord it over those without.
+Maybe its cynicism that has taken over my mind…but when I think of strength and power, I think of how often those with it…lord it over those without.

 So often…The powerful of the world use their power for their own good and at the expense of the weak and marginalized.
 Today, there is much talk about the growing distance between the “haves” and the “have nots.”
-Or the nations of strength bully the lesser nations into submission for the sake of exploitation.
+Or of the nationswith strength bullying lesser nations into submission for the sake of exploitation.

-But that type of strength and power is rooted in self-centeredness…or perhaps it is rooted in fear.
+But that type of strength and power is rooted in self-centeredness…or perhaps fear.

 But the strength that God gives God’s church…through the Holy Spirit…is a strength rooted and established in love.

-When Paul talks about love here…he is talking about self-giving love…There are four words in Greek that we translate to “love.”
-This is not the “I love the Chicago Cubs kind of love.”
+When Paul talks about love here…he is talking about self-giving love…This is not the “I love the Seattle Seahawks kind of love.”
 That kind of love is an admiration love…love from a distance…love without real commitment.

 Paul is speaking of “agape” love.
 The kind of love that in order to give, something is required.
-In order to agape love someone, a piece of yourself is required.
+In order to agape-love someone, a piece of yourself is required.

 Self-emptying love…love that is poured out.
 And the ultimate example of this, of course, is Jesus on the cross.
 In order for God to so “love” the world…he had to give his son.
-His love was so full, that it required the ultimate cost.
+His love was so full, that it required the ultimate emptying.
 “How wide and long and high and deep is the love of God!”

 Love that full, is frankly, impossible for us to give on our own power.